-There are several ways to tune your guitar so it will play better.
+There are several ways to tune a guitar so it will play better.
 You can use an electronic tuner, with a piano, by using a tuning fork or pitch pipe, from another guitar that you know is in tune, relative tuning, by harmonics, or from an Internet source or phone app.

 Regardless of which method you decide to use you should always start from the lowest string and work your way to the highest one.
 For standard tuning on a six-string guitar, this will mean you start with the low E (thickest) string and work your way to the high E string (thinnest).

-Standard tuning for a six-string guitar is, started at the thickest string, tuned to the notes E A D G B e.
+The standard tuning for a six-string guitar is, started at the thickest string, tuned to the notes E A D G B e.
 There are a lot of ways that you can remember this acroynm, we’ve included 3 below.
 Use one of these or make one up yourself!